nifuller/stock-scrape-bot/README.md

 `scrapy crawl mostactive`

-Once the crawler finishes, an XML file should be outputed.
+Once the crawler finishes, an XML file called _mostactive.xml_ will be outputed.